santisq/PowerShellKusto/docs/en-US/Invoke-KustoIngestFromStorage.md

 ### -Path

-The path or URI to the file to ingest.
+Specifies the path or URI to the file to ingest.

 ```yaml
 Type: String